-8. Are exemptions available for portfolio companies owned by a PIV?
+8. Are exemptions available for portfolio companies owned by a PIV? (updated February 13, 2024)

 As noted in response to Question 2 above, the large operating company exemption excuses an entity from reporting if it (i) directly employs more than 20 full-time U.S.-based employees, (ii) reported \$5 million or more in U.S.-source gross receipts to the IRS in the prior year (on a consolidated basis) and (iii) has an operating presence at a physical office within the United States (meaning an office at which the entity regularly conducts its business that the entity owns or leases and that is physically distinct from the place of business of any other unaffiliated entity).
-We expect that many portfolio companies will meet this exemption, as will portfolio company subsidiaries to the extent those subsidiaries are wholly owned, or their ownership interests are controlled, by an exempt portfolio parent company.
+We expect that many portfolio companies will meet this exemption (and that portfolio company subsidiaries will be exempt to the extent those subsidiaries are wholly owned, or their ownership interests are controlled, by an exempt portfolio parent company).